 89 to 30 days before workshop: 50% refund of workshop cost.
 Your entire workshop fee will be refunded if I can fill your spot.
 Deposit will be forfeited if the full workshop payment has not been made.

 29 or fewer days before workshop: no guaranteed refund.
 If you must forfeit your workshop fee I will refund your full payment, minus the deposit, if I can fill your spot.
-I will issue you a credit to be used on another workshop within the next year.

 No partial refunds are made for unused portions or services of a workshop.
 Workshops are sold as a package only.